 If you have previously been convicted of false pretenses or another larceny, your first false pretense charge may be treated as a second offense and result in a harsher sentence.
 The punishment you may face is 30 days up to 12 months in jail.

 You may also face enhanced penalties for a second false pretense conviction if you have other larceny crimes on your criminal record.
 It may be charged as a Class 6 felony, which is punishable by up to five years in prison and a fine.

 Have you been charged with obtaining money or property by false pretenses?
-Our experienced criminal defense lawyers represent clients facing these and other charges in Fairfax, Northern Virginia, and Washington, D.C.
+Our experienced Fairfax criminal defense lawyers represent clients facing these and other charges throughout Northern Virginia, Maryland and Washington, D.C.
 To discuss your situation and possible defenses we can raise to fight the charges you face, start a live chat to schedule a free consultation today.